TheSeeker713/thes33k3r/documents/devlog.md

 ## **REFLECTION**

-From the initial ARG concept through multiple pivots—from a mysterious landing page to a cinematic engine to a fully-playable numbers matching mini-game—THE S33K3R TRANSMISSION has evolved into a cohesive, immersive experience.
+From the initial EARTIX concept through multiple pivots—from a mysterious landing page to a cinematic engine to a fully-playable numbers matching mini-game—THE S33K3R TRANSMISSION has evolved into a cohesive, immersive experience.

 The Bank Encounter represents the first playable game loop: lobby intro → cinematic transition → puzzle gameplay → win celebration.
 Each phase was designed with narrative continuity, accessible UX, and deployment-first asset management.